P ≠ NP Proof

 Definition 3.8: A computational decision problem is any arbitrary Yes-or-No

-(True-or-False) question on a finite or infinite set of inputs
+(True-or-False) question on a finite or countably infinite set of

 Into the traditional definition for